Java Interview Questions

 - not part of the persistent state of an object

 - will not be serialized.
-Used for fields you do not want to serialize in a Serializable object.
+Used for fields you do not want to serialize in a

-- will be null when deserialized.
+- will be

 - Abstract Class: Contains abstract methods, cannot be instantiated.